 No. Element Name Element Description and Requirements 26.
-Mitigation The utility's RAMP filing will provide a ranking of all RAMP Strategy mitigations by benefit-cost ratios RSE.
-Presentation in the RAMP and In the GRC, the utility will provide a ranking of mitigations by benefit- GRC cost ratios RSE, as follows: (1) For mitigations addressed in the RAMP, the utility will use risk reduction estimates, including any updates, and updated costs to calculate benefit-cost ratios RSE and explain any differences from its RAMP filing; (2) For mitigations that require Step 3 analysis under and consistent with Row 28, the utility will include the benefit-cost ratios RSE, calculated in accordance with Step 3, in the ranking of mitigations by benefit-cost ratios RSE.
-Talking of filtigations by benefit-cost fatios RSE.
-In the RAMP and GRC, the utility will clearly and transparently explain its rationale for selecting mitigations for each risk and for its selection of its overall portfolio of mitigations.
-The utility is not bound to select its mitigation strategy based solely on the benefit-cost ratios produced by the cost-benefit approach RSE ranking.
-Mitigation selection can be influenced by other factors including funding, labor resources, technology, planning and construction lead time, compliance requirements, and operational and execution considerations.
-In the GRC, the utility will explain whether and how 27 D any such factors affected the utility's mitigation selections.
-27. Dynamic Analysis If LoRE or CoRE is expected to change substantially over time due to factors such as asset age, asset condition, and varying effect of Allalysis mitigation over time, these changes should be specified and incorporated into the calculation of monetized pre- and post-mitigation risk values and benefit-cost ratios RSE.
+Mitigation Strategy Presentation in the RAMP and GRC The utility's RAMP filing will provide a ranking of all RAMP Mitigations by Cost-Benefit ratios.
+In the GRC, the utility will provide a ranking of Mitigations by Cost-Benefit Ratios, as follows: (1) For Mitigations addressed in the RAMP, the utility will use risk reduction estimates, including any updates, and updated costs to calculate Cost-Benefit Ratios and explain any differences from its RAMP filing; (2) For Mitigations that require Step 3 analysis under and consistent with Row 28, the utility will include the Cost-Benefit Ratios, calculated in accordance with Step 3, in the ranking of Mitigations by Cost-Benefit Ratios.
+In the RAMP and GRC, the utility will clearly and transparently explain its rationale for selecting Mitigations for each risk and for its selection of its overall portfolio of Mitigations.
+The utility is not bound to select its Mitigation strategy based solely on the Cost-Benefit Ratios produced by the Cost-Benefit Approach.
+Mitigation selection can be influenced by other factors including, but not limited to, funding, labor resources, technology, planning and construction lead time, compliance requirements, Risk Tolerance thresholds, operational and execution considerations, and modeling limitations and/or uncertainties affecting the analysis.
+In the GRC, the utility will explain whether and how any such factors affected the utility's Mitigation selections.
+27. Dynamic Analysis If LoRE or CoRE is expected to change substantially over time due to factors such as asset age, asset condition, and varying effect of Mitigation over time, these changes should be specified and incorporated into the calculation of monetized pre- and post-mitigation risk values and Cost-Benefit Ratios.
 One means of incorporating these changes is by the use of the dynamic analysis demonstrated by the Joint Intervenors in the test drive problems for high pressure gas pipelines for PG&E and SoCalGas/SDG&E in Phase 2 of A.15-05-002 et al.